 The college maintains a sufficient number of administrators with appropriate preparation and expertise to provide continuity and effective administrative leadership and services.
 The college Chief Executive Officer who has the core responsibility of the institution holds a doctorate degree in Education with a vast working experience from other levels of education; such levels are elementary education, secondary education and school administration.
 The college President hired by the college Board of Trustees has been leading the college since 1999 making sixteen years to date.
 The college President's experiences also include six years of being one of the nineteen Commissioners of the Accrediting Commission for Community and Junior Colleges - Western Association of Schools and Colleges (ACCJC-WASC).
 The Dean of Student Services holds a Master Degree in Education with a concentration in Post-Secondary Leadership with more than twenty years of academic work experiences at the college.
-The Dean of Continuing Education holds a Master Degree in Education with a concentration in Post-Secondary Leadership and has been with the college since 1990.
+The Dean of Continuing Education holds a Master Degree in Education with a concentration in Post-Secondary Leadership with more than twenty years of academic work experiences at the college.
+The Dean of Continuing Education holds a Master Degree in Education with a concentration in Post-Secondary Leadership with the college since 1990.
 The college hires and maintains expert individuals to support the institution's mission and purposes.
 [3.17]